Ivan-Klikovac/imperivm/README.md

 GCC is assumed to be present on the system, and it's called to assemble and link the assembly code emitted by the compiler.
 This is not necessary if the option `--asm-only` is given.

+It's only possible to compile it on GNU/Linux, as `imc` uses GNU's `getopt_long` for parsing command-line arguments.

 ## Usage
 Typical usage would be `./imc [source file] -o [executable]`.
 The compiler offers a comprehensive help option (`--help`) which informs the user about all the available command-line options.